-If you need to adjust the amount of the retained earnings account, do not enter an adjusting entry.
+To adjust the amount of the retained earnings account, do not enter an adjusting entry.
 This can cause undesirable results.
 Instead, create a new account with the same business unit and object of the retained earnings account and a new subsidiary.